apoborka/Pro-README/My Project.md

   - [Questions](#questions)

   ## Installation
-  Here are installation instructions.
+  Install instructions

   ## Usage
-  Here are usage instructions.
+  Usage instructions

   ## License
-  This project is licensed under the Apache 2.0 license.
-For more details, see the license link: (https://opensource.org/licenses/Apache-2.0)
+  This project is licensed under the MIT license.
+For more details, see the license link: (https://opensource.org/licenses/MIT)

   ## Contributing
-  Here is information regarding how to contribute to this project.
+  Please don't

   ## Tests
-  Here are instructions for running tests.
+  No tests

   ## Questions
 ##### For any questions regarding this project, contact the project owner via: